hugo-school/iy453-coursework-T0475429/453HugoReport.md

 have another 1 or 2 to chose until ending

+#user select the number 2

+OUTPUT" you select number 2"

-numOption = userinput
+numOption <- userinput

 Elseif numOption = 2 Then

 have another 1 or 2 to chose until ending

-else

-output the number 1 or 2

 #score system

-score = 0
+IF TOTALSCORE < 0 THEN

 OUTPUT" your dead"

-score <- score -1
+TOTALSCORE<- TOTALSCORE -1

 else

 score <- Score +1

+ENDIF

 #save